 U.S. citizens are strongly advised to avoid travel near the Eritrean-Ethiopian border and the Southern Red Sea Region because of the presence of large numbers of Eritrean and Ethiopian troops along the contested border area, and because of the military tensions between the two countries.
-U.S. citizens should also avoid travel to the contested Eritrea-Djibouti border region, where troops from Qatar patrol this area and tensions remain high.
+In June 2016, fighting in this region resulted in numerous deaths.
+U.S. citizens should also avoid travel to the contested Eritrea-Djibouti border region, where military troops patrol and tensions are high.

 - See the State Department's travel website for the Worldwide Caution, Travel Warnings, Travel Alerts, and Eritrea Country Specific Information.

 - Enroll in the Smart Traveler Enrollment Program (STEP) to receive security messages and make it easier to locate you in an emergency.

 - Contact the U.S. Embassy in Eritrea: 179 Alaa Street, P.O.
 Box 211, Asmara, Eritrea, at + (291) (1) 120-004, available 24 hours a day in case of emergency.
 You may also email the Embassy at ConsularAsmara@state.gov; we will respond within two business days.

 - Call 1-888-407-4747 toll-free in the United States and Canada or 1-202-501-4444 from other countries from 8:00 a.m. to 8:00 p.m.
 Eastern Standard Time, Monday through Friday (except U.S. federal holidays).